-CFA Alternative Investment is covered in all three levels, and the proportion increases from 4% in Level 1 to 5-15% in Level 3.
+CFA Alternative Investment is covered in all three levels of the CFA exam, and the proportion increases from 4% in Level 1 to 5-15% in Level 3.
 What is the best strategy to prepare for this alternative investments section?

-Similar to Derivatives, it has a very small representation (4%) in Level 1.
+Similar to Derivatives, Alternate Investments have a very small representation on the CFA Level 1 exam.
 Most candidates find the readings a lot easier than Derivatives through, both in terms of volume and difficulty.

-Given that AL is only 4% of L1 exam, quite a few candidates skip this section to save time for heavy-weights such as FRA.
+Given that AL is only 4% of the L1 exam, many candidates skip this section to save time for heavyweights such as FRA.

-Don’t do that, because AL has pretty big bang-for-the-buck.
+Don’t do that because AL has a big bang for the buck.

 AL’s reading is very short – 100 pages in CFAI text, or 25-30 pages if you use third-party materials.
-At the same time, both the reading and questions are easy to read with focus mostly on definitions.
+At the same time, both the reading and questions are easy to read, focusing mostly on definitions.
 These are easy points to score.

-If you run out of time, you can rely on Schweser or Wiley notes alone on AL. You’ll only need to spend a couple of hours.
+If you run out of time, you can rely on the Kaplan Schweser notes.
+You’ll only need to spend a couple of hours reviewing the material.

 Here are more tips on these topic areas: